 Hearing Loss Magazine is a true reflection of our members.
 Like you, the magazine is ever evolving and changing.
 And, it is also a reflection of what you want to see and read.
 If it weren’t for you – the readers, the authors, the contributors -- there would be no magazine.

-You’ve been with us for 32 years and that means a lot.
+You’ve been with us for three decades and that means a lot.
 We couldn’t publish this magazine without your faithful readership, your constructive input, and valuable comments about how we’re doing and what we’re publishing.
 Keep reading and keep talking to us.
 Together, we create your magazine.